Japan in August: Super Hot and Humid Festivals – Not Advised

 The Tohoku region is located in the northeast of Japan, and it’s known for its beautiful natural scenery and rich cultural heritage.

-In early August, the region hosts the Sandai Matsuri, which is a series of festivals that take place over multiple days.
+In early August, the region hosts the Sandai Matsuri, a series of multiple-day festivals.

 Japanese Cuisine in August